mfsiat/Apex-Legends-Tracker/README.md

 ### To run both backend and frontend at the same time

 - We will use concurently to run both back and front at the same time.

+### Extra

+- To view the background image we used lifecycle method.

+- The code is in the search.vue